blakeboswell/ml-primer/README.md

 ### Minimizing the Logistic Regression Function
 I'm going to use gradient descent for the excercise of implementing it in `R`.

 The first step will be to define the gradient of the `J(theta)`.
-I'll leave any explanation of that derivation to other sources.
+I'll leave the explanation of that derivation to other sources.
 Here is the result in `R` code:
 ```r
 ## logistic function
 g <- function(z) 1 / (1 + exp(-z))